 |Moonlit Cat Mug Rug|

 When hand stitching the most common stitch used is the blanket stitch but you could also use a straight stitch, cross stitch or a simple running stitch.
 The main thing is that you stitch close to the edge to stop the fabric fraying and to hold it in place.
 You should be aware however, of the impact the stitching will have on your mug rug.

 Tip: When stitching small pieces or felt pieces use only one strand of cotton rather than the usual two strands.
 This will minimise the impact of the stitching.
-In Russian Nesting Dolls it was important to minimise the stitching around the white felt of the face therefore, only one strand of cotton was used.
 In Black and White Cats I did not want the stitching on the mouse or the fish to stand out too much so only one strand was used.

 Finally the colour of the thread you use can be influential.
 Nowhere is this more evident than in Valentine Hearts where the gingham heart has contrasting stitching whilst the stitching blends in perfectly on the solid red heart.
 Many embroidery cottons come in a matt or sheen look and you will have to decide if you want your stitching to co-ordinate and blend or contrast and become a stitching feature.
 Both have their appeal.
 On the Christmas Delivery mug rug below I have co-ordinated the thread with the robin redbreast but contrasted the thread on the envelope.
 This has given definition to the envelope whilst the robin needs no such enhancement.

 Tip: If you do not have access to embroidery cotton you can get away with using two strands of sewing cotton.
 This will secure the applique in place and in many cases you will not be able to tell the difference.